FAQ - St. Helen Infant Baptisms

 c.
 That the Baptism will take place at St. Helen Roman Catholic Parish.

-In addition to the letter, please be sure to complete all the forms in this Baptism packet, as well as collect and submit all requisite sacramental certificates.
+In addition to the letter, please be sure to complete all the forms, as well as collect and submit all requisite sacramental certificates.

 Question #5: How do I know what Catholic parish I belong to?